ZacharyGeurts/universal_equation/README.md

 A ground up RTX engine for developers.
 RTX 3060 Ti and higher, RX 6800 and up.

-**Platform**: Currently Linux-only  with implementations for Windows, MacOS, and even iOS and Android.
+**Platform**: Currently Linux-only  with implementations for Windows
-It may build fine for non-Linux, I have untested so open a pull request if you get an OS working.
-I expect RTX to stay, so I expect other platforms to eventually adopt with chips.
 If you have a problem or need assistance please open an issue here on github.

 Modular design.
 Modify with your favorite AI coding program.